How to link fields in a document to an O365 libraryLinking fields in a ...

 - You are limited to 10,000 groups per site collection.

-- There are also other limitations around capacity, which can be discovered in this article on Technet.
+- There are also other limitations around capacity.
+For example limitations in SharePoint 2013 can be discovered in this article on Technet.

 - SharePoint Groups can contain orphaned users.
 If you delete someone from AD they will be orphaned in all of the SP Groups, unless you manually clear them out.